Supreme Commander 2: Plot

-Aboard the station, Gauge uses the station's propulsion system to immediately travel to Altair II with the intent of destroying the planet.
-After a lengthy battle with Gauge and Shiva Prime's automated defenses, Ivan defeats Gauge, but picks up a signal, which Dr. Brackman instructs him to ignore.
-Ivan then comes to the realization that as long as Shiva Prime exists, the factions will fight battle after battle for its control.
-He therefore decides not conform to his father's will, destroying it rather than allowing anyone else to possess it, a decision that greatly disappoints Dr. Brackman.
+Aboard the station, Gauge massacres the remaining Royal Guardians and uses the station's propulsion system to immediately travel to Altair II with the intent of destroying the planet.
+After a lengthy battle with Gauge and Shiva Prime's automated defenses, Ivan defeats Gauge, but then comes to the realization that as long as Shiva Prime exists, the factions will fight battle after battle for its control.
+He therefore decides not conform to his father's will, destroying Shiva Prime rather than allowing anyone else to possess it, a decision that greatly disappoints Dr. Brackman.

-In the final cutscene, Ivan gives a voice-over speech at the Coalition Senate appealing for renewed ties between humanity's factions while scenes of Maddox returning to his family and Thalia visiting Jaren's grave are shown.
-In the teaser, Dr. Brackman talks with Gauge - revealed to have survived his ACU explosion on Shiva Prime - and begins a proto-brain initialization sequence, asking Gauge if he is ready for a new adventure.
+In the final cutscene, Ivan gives a voice-over speech at the Coalition Senate appealing for renewed ties between humanity's factions, while Maddox reunites with his family and an imprisoned Thalia visits the grave of Jaren, whom had succumbed to his illness.
+In the teaser, Dr. Brackman talks with Gauge - revealed to have survived his fight against Ivan and secretly working with Brackman - and begins a proto-brain initialization sequence, asking Gauge if he is ready for a new adventure.